triton-inference-server/server/docs/optimization.md

 dynamic batcher above.

 ```
-$ perf_analyzer -m resnet50_netdef --percentile=95 --concurrency-range 8
+$ perf_analyzer -m inception_graphdef --percentile=95 --concurrency-range 16
 ...
 Inferences/Second vs. Client p95 Batch Latency
-Concurrency: 8, 409.2 infer/sec, latency 24284 usec
+Concurrency: 16, throughput: 289.6 infer/sec, latency 59817 usec
 ```

-We see that two instances does not improve throughput or latency.
+We see that two instances does not improve throughput much while increasing latency, compared with just using the dynamic batcher and one instance.
 This occurs because for this model the dynamic batcher alone is capable of fully utilizing the GPU and so adding additional model instances does not provide any performance advantage.
 In general the benefit of the dynamic batcher and multiple instances is model specific, so you should experiment with perf_analyzer to determine the settings that best satisfy your throughput and latency requirements.

 ## Framework-Specific Optimization